 The external reviewer report should be a succinct evaluative document of about 6-10 pages.
 The university is especially interested in external reviewer perspectives on the main elements of the self-study (undergraduate and graduate student success; teaching support and excellence; research, scholarship and creative practice; and service).
+External reviewers should include school and college leadership's particular areas of focus in the report.

 Although there is not a prescribed format, the report should include the following:

 - 1. Executive summary of the report. - 2.
 An overall assessment of the unit and discussion of the findings. - 3.
 Response to key issues raised in the self-study or questions raised in site visit meetings. - 4.
-Recommendations to maintain or improve the unit's standing or performance over the next 3-5 years. - 5.
+School/college leadership requested areas of focus. - 5.
+Recommendations to maintain or improve the unit's standing or performance over the next 3-5 years. - 6.
 Summary list of the recommendations at the end of the report.